codeandclay/super8blog/_posts/2016-01-30-film-forever.markdown

 A commonly mistaken belief is that film lasts forever.
 Without proper care, however, a reel may not even last half a lifetime.

-Acetate film bases can suffer from vinegar syndrome -- resulting in the deterioation of the film support and damage to the image -- and colour films can suffer from irrevocable fading.
+Acetate film bases can suffer from vinegar syndrome -- decomposition of their chemical structure, resulting in the deterioation of the film support and damage to the image -- and colour films can suffer from irrevocable fading.
 Not to mention the combustability of early nitrate stock!

 There's also the issue of wear and tear.
 A pristine print can soon be ruined by a bad projector or poor handling.